alloc/resolve.exports/readme.md

 ### API differences

 This package exports a `resolveExports` function, whose type signature is incompatible with the original `resolve.exports` package.
 A few options have been removed or renamed to better fit the needs of [Vite](https://github.com/vitejs/vite).

 This package has no [`legacy`](https://github.com/lukeed/resolve.exports/#legacypkg-options) function export.

+This package only throws errors for invalid `exports` syntax.
+It returns an empty array if no modules are matched.

 #### Fallback arrays

 To support the "fallback array" feature (useful for glob patterns), the `resolveExports` function will always return an array of paths.
-If no matches are found, the array will be empty, unless the `assertMatch` option is true (in which case, an error will be thrown).
+If no matches are found, the array will be empty.

 #### Renamed options